TritonDataCenter/java-manta/FAQ.md

 # FAQ

+## What projects are using the Java Manta SDK?

+Some open source projects built on the SDK are listed [in the README](/README.md).

+## How else can I interact with manta?

+The [node-manta project](https://github.com/joyent/node-manta) provides access to Manta for JavaScript runtimes and offers a range of CLI commands like `mget` and `mput` which make it easy to interact with Manta.

 ## How do I run the test suite?

 `mvn test` will run unit tests while `mvn verify` will include integration tests and benchmarks.